 Cook the pasta in salted boiling water until al dente; and drain straight away into the hot bean soup.
 If the “pasta and fagioli” is too thick, add some cooking water.
 Serve very hot, with a drizzle of extra vrgin olive oil, chopped rosemary and fresh chilly.

-Born in Abruzzo, a small region of Italy that is rich in culinary tradition, Danilo Cortellini was always destined to become a chef.
-From there he travelled his way throughout Italy, working with in Michelin-starred restaurants such as San Domenico and Perbellini, before arriving in London in 2010.
-Danilo worked at three Michelin-starred Alain Ducasse restaurants before becoming Head Chef at the Italian Embassy.
+Born in Abruzzo – a small region of Italy rich in culinary tradition – Danilo Cortellini was always destined to become a chef.
+Travelling through Italy, he worked with Michelin-starred restaurants such as San Domenico and Perbellini, before going on to work at three Michelin-starred Alain Ducasse restaurants in London, eventually becoming Head Chef at the Italian Embassy.
 In 2015 Danilo took part in MasterChef: The professionals and made it to the final.